openenergymonitor/guide/source/setup/troubleshooting.markdown

 ### {% linkable_title 3.
 Incorrect system time %}

 It's important that the emonPi has the correct time.
 If required timezone should be set in Emoncms Account page and on the Raspberry Pi (see below).
 The emonPi requires an active Internet connection at bootup to obtain current time from NTP.
 After correct time has been obtained the soft-ntp function *should* be able to keep valid time even if Internet connection is lost.
 See [NTP Time Fix](https://github.com/emoncms/emoncms/blob/master/docs/RaspberryPi/read-only.md#ntp-time-fix) for more info.
-If using an emonPi for a long period with no web connection it's recomended to [add a hardware Real-Time-Clock (RTC)](https://wiki.openenergymonitor.org/index.php/EmonPi#Adding_a_Real_Time_Clock_.28RTC.29).
+If using an emonPi for a long period with no web connection it's recommended to [add a hardware Real-Time-Clock (RTC)](https://wiki.openenergymonitor.org/index.php/EmonPi#Adding_a_Real_Time_Clock_.28RTC.29).

-- Check time on emonPi LCD disply, press LCD push-button until `uptime` page is displayed
+- Check time on emonPi LCD display, press LCD push-button until `uptime` page is displayed
   - `$ date`

 To set timezone: